 - Research-based internships that are part of a research-based course and not sourced from a partner organisation and/or do not include direct feedback from a partner organisation;

-- Independent full or part-time work undertaken by a student while studying that does not met the requirements of a WIL activity set out in the WIL Procedure.
+- Independent full- or part-time work undertaken by a student while studying that does not meet the requirements of a WIL activity as set out in the WIL Procedure.

 - providing practical experience in a work environment;

 - understanding expectations of work and employment;

 - providing opportunities to apply learning to the "real world";

 - enhancing skills in critical thinking and problem solving skills, as well as interpersonal skills such as communication, teamwork and leadership;

 - clarifying career goals;

 - providing networking possibilities and potential advantages in the job market; and

 - developing cultural literacy and social responsibility, and clarifying contemporary ethical dilemmas.

 - Universities view WIL as a way to assist students to develop employability skills and set them up for successful futures of their own choosing.
 WIL also enhances students' academic experience by giving them opportunities to connect classroom theory with practical work.